tabormarcjaysam19-max/company-network-design/README.md

 | Guest Wi-Fi | Internet | Allowed |
 | Management | Network Devices | Allowed via SSH |
 | Printers | Internet | Blocked |

 Guest Wi-Fi is separated from the internal company network through the ASA firewall, while the management network is used for secure administration of switches through SSH.

-## Project Testing
+## Lab Testing

-The network was tested to verify connectivity, segmentation, security, and remote management.
+Network was tested to verify connectivity, segmentation, security, and remote management.

 - Verified employee devices could reach their default gateway, servers, printers, and simulated Internet.
 - Verified corporate Wi-Fi devices received the correct network access.